dreadl0ck/netcap/README.md

 The name *Netcap* was chosen to be simple and descriptive.
 The command-line tool was designed with usability and readability in mind, and displays progress when processing packets.
+The latest version offers 58 audit record types of which 53 are protocol specific and 5 are flow models.

 This readme serves as a quick overview - for more details please read the thesis.